-Remodeling your kitchen can be a very scary endeavor, even similar to going on your first blind date.
+Starting a kitchen remodeling project can be a very scary endeavor, even similar to going on your first blind date.
 You might be asking yourself, “What should I wear?
 Where are we going?
 Will they show up on time?”
 The only thing scarier is that this blind date will be at your home and in your kitchen!

 Let me help dispel some of your fears when you remodel your kitchen with Corinthian.
 Before we ever swing a hammer or pick out tile for your backsplash, you will have had your “pre-date” or what we call your Pre-Production meeting.

-At your Pre-Production meeting, you will review your remodeling project scope of work with your project manager.
-During your pre-production meeting your project manager will explain all of your pre-production responsibilities as well, like emptying all of the cabinets, appliances, and relocating furniture.
-During this meeting we’ll also discuss what items will be saved and where those items will be used.
-All of these conversations and walking through the nitty gritty details will all take place before the critical “start date” arrives.
+At your Pre-Production meeting, you will review your kitchen remodeling project scope of work with your project manager.
+During your pre-production meeting, your project manager will explain all of your pre-production responsibilities as well, like emptying all of the cabinets, appliances, and relocating furniture.
+During this meeting, we’ll also discuss what items will be saved and where those items will be used.
+All of these conversations and walking through the nitty-gritty details will all take place before the critical “start date” arrives.

 Project Site Prep and Setup